-A student who withdraws from classes will be subject to the tuition refund policies (see "Refund Policies" in the "Financial Information" section of this academic catalog); and if the student withdraws after initial registration and up until the add/drop period, a \$150 withdrawal fee will be assessed.
+A student who withdraws from classes will be subject to the tuition refund policies (see "Refund Policies" and "Changes in Financial Aid Due to a Leave of Absence or Withdrawal" in the "Financial Information" section of this catalog); and if the student withdraws after initial registration and up until the add/drop period, a \$150 withdrawal fee will be assessed.
 Financial aid may be adjusted.

-ACADEMIC Programs
+ACADEMIC PROGRAMS